sul-dlss-labs/wolfcon-2024-ai-workshop/intro-pre-conference/concepts.md

 ## Importance of Data
-The old computer science cliche GIGO (Garbage In, Garbage out) refers to a long-standing observation that computer software development that the quality outputs is directly related to the incoming data.
+The old computer science cliche GIGO (Garbage In, Garbage out) refers to a long-standing observation that in computer software development that the quality outputs is directly related to the incoming data.

 Even with best algorithms,  defensive